MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/bid-strategy.md

 dev_langs:
   - csharp
 ---
-# BidStrategy Record - Bulk
+# Bid Strategy Record - Bulk
 Defines a bid strategy that can be uploaded and downloaded in a bulk file.

 > [!NOTE]